jdjakub/phd-thesis/ch-bl.md

 In \ac{COLA}, it is unclear how the Lisp-like programming language is built beyond the broad outlines.
 What is clear is that the bootstrapping process is carried out by means of source code files written in some text editor.
 In other words, it wisely takes advantage of the affordances of its Unix platform (at its *inter-*process layer), avoiding the Turing Tarpit failure mode described in Section\ \ref{the-major-design-conflict}.

 ## High-Level Language for BootstrapLab
 If we take \ac{JS}, and strip away the concrete syntax, we get a resulting tree structure of function definitions, object literals, and imperative statements.
 A similar structure with similar semantics would be obtained from other dynamic languages.
 In fact, this would largely resemble Lisp S-expressions under Lisp semantics; hardly surprising considering Lisp's famously minimal syntax of expression trees.
 Furthermore, the evaluation procedure for Lisp is simple and well-established.
-For these reasons, we designed a Lisp-like tree language in the substrate.
+For these reasons, in addition to \ac{COLA}'s influence, we designed a Lisp-like tree language in the substrate.
 This way, we provide high-level constructs (if/else, loops, functions, recursion, and so on) for in-system programming.

 We call it Lisp-*like* because Alignment (Force\ \ref{alignment}) encouraged us to *revisit* Lisp's design to better fit with our substrate.
 Ordinary Lisp is based on lists whose elements have *implicit* meanings based on their positions; this aligns with its substrate made of S-expressions.
 However, our *map-based* substrate comes with named labels and suggests a language based around maps whose entries are explicitly *named*, so we called it *Masp.*^[This is not too hard to come up with, but we would like to credit the origin of the name to\ \parencite{Masp} and related discussion.].